-Elections Staff run voted ballots through scanners that read the ballots and capture the marked choices.
+Elections staff are only allowed to use red pens around the voted ballots.
 The scanners cannot read the color red, which is why the ovals on the ballot are red.
 This helps the scanners see voter marks more clearly.
 Elections Staff use red pens in all rooms where ballots are being processed as an added security measure.
-Any marks made to a ballot with a red pen are unreadable.
+Any marks made to a ballot with a red pen are unreadable by the tabulators.